fellesverkstedet/fabricatable-machines/highway-mobile-large-format-cnc/README.md

 - [ ] Build Highway MK I. December 2019
 - [ ] Build Highway MK II.
 April 2020

-## Disassembling Humphrey (Highway MK 0)
+## Disassembling Hobo (Highway MK 0)

-While Humphrey was a great proof of concept of Highway, I need to dissasemble it to get the electronics and mechanical parts.
+While Hobo was a great proof of concept of Highway, I need to dissasemble it to get the electronics and mechanical parts.
 It is too heavy, too tall and un-aerodynamic to be permanently assembled in a vehicle.

 ### Spindle